cross-cultural-data-literacy/2021-good-health-and-wellbeing/resources/finding-and-exploring-data.md

     + [Chart.js](https://www.chartjs.org/): chart generator which does a lot of work for you
 - Python
     + [https://realpython.com/pandas-python-explore-dataset/](Pandas): I'm not experienced with exploring data using Python myself but my 🐍 friends tell me you will probably use Pandas and Numpy.
+- R (mss bij code)
+- Artificial Intelligence: AI can be a very powerful tool to find patterns in data.
+In the past couple years, software has become available that makes it possible for people who are not schooled in AI to use AI through visual interfaces to explore data.
+If this is completely new to you, it's probably a bit much to dive into during the CCDL project.
+If you want to try it anyway, send me a message on Slack to help get you started.